matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 be redundant.
 Actions for the highest priority rule and only that rule apply (for example, a set_sound action in a lower priority rule will not apply if a higher priority rule matches, even if that rule does not specify a sound).

+Rules also have an identifier, rule_id, which is a string.

 Push Rules: Actions:
 --------------------